-A bulk material underlie various external forces.
-At storing a bulk material in a silo, the pressure to which the bulk material is exposed increases with increasing depth.
-With increasing depth, the pressure on the bulk material is larger and the packing density of the particles increases (the density of the bulk material increases).
+A bulk material is exposed to various external forces.
+When storing a bulk material in a silo, the pressure the bulk material is exposed to increases with increasing depth.
+The packing density of the particles also increases (i.e. the density of the bulk material increases).

-The change in the packing density of the particles has a great influence on the behavior of the bulk material.
-With smaller particle spacing, the contact surfaces between the particles are larger and the influence of the forces between the individual particles is increased.
+The change in the packing density of the particles has a great impact on the behaviour of the bulk material.
+With smaller particle spacing, the contact surfaces between the particles are larger and the forces between the individual particles are increased.

-The bulk density (ρb) describes the ratio of the mass (m) of the bulk material to volume (V).
-The density of a bulk material at a pressure of P = 0 is called as bulk density (ρb0).
-Especially with cohesive materials, the resulting bulk density is not completely reversible and has a hysteresis.
+The bulk density (ρb) describes the ratio of the mass (m) of the bulk material to its volume (V).
+The density of a bulk material at a pressure of zero is called the bulk density (ρb0).
+With cohesive materials, the resulting bulk density is not completely reversible, and exhibits hysteresis.

-At filling a container or mass flow in the shaft and if no shear movement has taken the bulk material, the bulk material is subject to uniaxial compression.
-By shearing a reorientation of the particles to each other is possible, so that sets a usually higher density.
+When filling a container or when there is mass flow in the shaft and no shear movement has occurred in the bulk material, the material is subject to uniaxial compression.
+Through shearing a reorientation of the particles to one other is possible, which results in a higher density.

-During measuring of the yield locus, we measure the density simultaneously under the influence of pressure and shear stress.
-Even if the DIN only considers uniaxial compaction, both types of compaction can be used in the automatic evaluations.
+During measurement of the yield locus, the density is measured simultaneously under the influence of pressure and shear stress.
+Even if the DIN only considers uniaxial compaction, both types of compaction can be used in automatic evaluations.